BREXIT CAR RENTAL: PLANNING YOUR TRIP ABROAD

 - Continental Cover also provides you with “Vehicle on Hire Certificate” (VE103B).

-- These vehicle documents will be provided by the rental location on collection of your hire vehicle when continental cover is arranged.
-This should be arranged in advance.
+These vehicle documents will be provided by the rental location on collection of your hire vehicle, when continental cover is arranged in advance.

-To find out more information for how to prepare to drive in the EU after Brexit, please government guidance here.
+To find out more information for how to prepare to drive in the EU after Brexit, please click here for government guidance.